 Here are 10 ways you can ease into Earth Day:

 1. Consider growing some of your own food – you can start small, regrow romaine lettuce from your scraps(photos below, just pop the base into about 1.5 inches of water and place in partial shade).
 If you want to take it a bit further try basil or mint in a pot.
 You are eliminating packaging, truck emissions from the transport.
 Plus your kids will see where food comes from (and its not a box).
 If you want help planning and planting your garden Jack with Urban Abundance was a HUGE help for us to get our garden growing.
 SO satisfying!
+And if you are ready for the advanced level, add a composter.

 2. If you use paper napkins or paper towels for home meals, switch to washable ones.
 Get the kids involved.
 The kids love going to thrift stores and choosing fun patterns they like.
 It’s a bit of a hobby now.
+We also have this as a drying rack for our dishes.
+As a Florida girl I had discounted wool, but it really is the ultimate – natural, renewable, biodegradable, hypoallergenic, flame, mildew and mold resistant, regulates temp and wicks away moisture.
+Nature is pretty clever huh.
+And the drying mat is nice looking too.

 3. Quit with plastic water bottles.
 Bring a bottle with you, and another for the kids.
 Bring a coffee tea cup with you are a Starbucks person.
 They gladly refill it for you.
 I have yet to have a restaurant tell me no when I order an ice tea and have it in the cup with straw that I bring.
 Consider bringing your own to go box too.
 I keep a collapsable Tupperware in my purse in case of leftovers, because I LOVE not cooking.
 Ha.
 Think about lunch packing too, see if you can slow your disposable packaging usage.
+This lunchbox is a great way to force less waste.

 4. If you want to use disposable plates for a party, consider compostable plates like PaperGreats instead of plastic.
-We use their “Great plate’ and nish for all kinds of things – and usually they end up in our composter!
+We use their “Great plate’ and nish for all kinds of things – and they end up in our composter!

 6. Buy smart – you are voting with your dollars.
 These two options (I have both set up on auto ship) are great waste reducers and just as easy as Amazon: Drops laundry detergent and toilet paper, paper towels and tissues from Who Gives a Crap? (that link gives you $10 off your first order) Funny name I know but they make great paper with less waste and do good at the same time.